JustgeekDE/gator/README.md

-# gator
+# Gator
-A set of small circuit boards to teach about digital logic
+Gator started as a small project to built a set of multipurpose, breadboard friendly TTL gates.
+It has since morphed into the endeavour to create a complete CPU built out of only discrete NPN transistors, resistors and capacitors.